Type of entity

 The longest and most acclaimed part of his career began in 1988 when he took over as lead anchor and correspondent of The National where he worked until 2017.
 During his career, he has reported on many events that have defined the late 20th century and early 21st both around the world and in Canada.
 Some of these include the ‘boat people’ escaping Vietnam (1979), the Tiananmen Square massacre (1989), the fall of the Berlin Wall (1989), the Oka crisis (1990), the Charlottetown Accord (1992), the 1995 Québec Referendum, the 9/11 terrorist attacks (2001), the war in Afghanistan (starting in 2001), and the Canadian Parliament shooting (2014).
 He has also covered every Canadian federal election from 1972-2015.
 He has conducted many notable interviews, from Canadian Prime Ministers, to US Presidents (notably Bill Clinton and Barack Obama), and many other world leaders (Benjamin Netanyahu, Shimon Peres, Desmond Tutu, the Dalai Lama, and the Aga Khan).

 Mansbridge has had other journalistic endeavors during his career.
-He wrote for Maclean’s magazine from 2003 to 2005.
+He wrote for Maclean’s Magazine from 2003 to 2005.
 He hosted Mansbridge One on One, which was a weekly program on CBC Newsworld.
 He also collected and published some of these interviews in the book Peter Mansbridge One on One: Favourite Conversations and the Stories Behind Them (2010).
-After his time at The National, he contined to work, hosting the television documentaries That Never Happened: Canada’s First National Internment Operations (2017), In Search of a Perfect World (2018), and The Future of War with Peter Mansbridge (2019).
+After his time at The National, he continued to work, hosting the television documentaries That Never Happened: Canada’s First National Internment Operations (2017), In Search of a Perfect World (2018), and The Future of War with Peter Mansbridge (2019).

 Outisde of journalism, he has served as chancellor of Mount Allison University from 2010-2017, and voiced the character Peter Moosebridge in the Disney animated film Zootopia (2016).

-Mansbridge is well decorated for his work in Journalism.
+Mansbridge is well decorated for his work in journalism.
 He has won twelve Gemini Awards for broadcast excellence, including the Gordon Sinclair Award for best overall broadcast journalist in 1990 and 1998.
-He has also won two Canadian Screen Awards, made an Officer in the Order of Canada (2008), and awarded the Queen’s Diamond Jubilee Medal (2012).
+He has also won two Canadian Screen Awards, was made an Officer in the Order of Canada (2008), and was awarded the Queen’s Diamond Jubilee Medal (2012).
 He has also been the recipient of eleven Honorary Degrees from Universities across Canada.